damasosanchezarenas/SquareRootPy/README.md

 # SquareRootPy
- That program calculates the square root of a number.
-You can choose 3 types of algoritmics: Exhaustive Enumeration, Solutions Approach and Binary Search.
+This program calculates the square root of a number.
+You can choose 3 types of algorithms: exhaustive enumeration, solution approach and binary search.
+If the integer to search does not have an exact square root, the program says the closest.